jhernandezcsc/ansible-linux-setup/README.md

   - SFLPhone Client
   - AdobeFlash pluggin
   - AdobeReader
-  - It will also configure security settigns to comply with password and security policies..
+  - It will also be configured with the required security settigns to comply with password and security policies..

 Example Playbook run:

 A typical run of this playbook might look like this, but could vary based on your local ~/.ssh/config and DNS.